CHWDP

 In Polish orthography, Ch is a digraph.
 However as chuj is pronounced the same as huj, the acronym HWDP is commonly seen.

 Popularity

 The slogan is already very widespread in Poland, and its popularity is spreading to other countries, most notably Slovakia and Germany.
-The popularity of this slogan is rapidly growing.

 Alternate expansions

 One of the ways in which the popularity of the initialism is easily noticed is that it was given many alternative expansions.
 Still, the basic meaning is generally known.
 Others are merely jokes that are sometimes used to avoid awkward situations and to relieve the tension, e.g. when people who propagate this abbreviation talk with the police or by the policemen who want to avoid embarrassment when they are asked to expand the abbreviation during interviews.

 Spread on the Internet

 However, the popularity of this initialism is not limited to it being spraypainted on the walls in Poland.
 In fact, the initialism has also spread among the Internet users, both Polish and foreign.